simonw/datasette-explain/README.md

     datasette install datasette-explain

+This plugin requires a Datasette 1.0 alpha or higher.

 ## Usage

 The plugin adds JavaScript to the query editor page which will constantly update the page with information gained from running EXPLAIN QUERY PLAN queries against the entered SQL.